Today’s release of Firefox includes various features for developers and users that enable a richer and safer experience on the web.

 Clicking on the “i” icon, will display the text, “Connection is Not Secure” and “Logins entered on this page could be compromised”.

-You can read more details about how we help users identify non-secure sites here.
+You can read more details about how we help users identify non-secure sites on the Mozilla Security blog.

 Continuing to improve responsiveness with multi-process Firefox